Huge 1,500-Year-Old Arrowhead Released From Melting Glacier

 - Global Warming Reveals Amazing Glacier Artifacts from Switzerland’s Ancient Past

 - The Long Ago Person: Tracking the Canadian Ice Man

 - 2,000-year-old Warrior Armor Made of Reindeer Antlers Found on the Arctic Circle

 But The Arctic Is Also Warming

-According to an article in Smithsonian Magazine Norway is not the only place where climate change is causing archaeological artifacts to emerge from ice, as Marissa Fessenden wrote for smithsonian.com in 2015, “bodies of soldiers lost during World War I have emerged from the Alps and Incan mummies have emerged from glaciers in the Andes.”
+According to an article in Smithsonian Magazine, Norway is not the only place where climate change is causing archaeological artifacts to emerge from ice.
+As Marissa Fessenden wrote for Smithsonian.com in 2015, “bodies of soldiers lost during World War I have emerged from the Alps and Inca mummies have emerged from glaciers in the Andes.”
 National Geographic say melting permafrost in southwest Alaska has released “2,500 artifacts, including woven baskets and wooden masks” and while there are countless negative impacts of the changing climate, the recovery of these artifacts “could be an unexpected positive.”